gfranko/jqfactory/README.md

 **fullname** - Used internally (e.g. 'person-greg').

-**eventnamespace** - Used internally (e.g. '.greg').
+**eventnamespace** - Used internally (e.g. '.person-greg').

 ###Methods

  **$.jqfactory(String namespace.name, Object properties, Boolean enforceNamespace)**

  - The jqfactory is a simple function on the global jQuery object - jQuery.jqfactory - that accepts 2 or 3 arguments.
-The first argument to jqfactory is a string containing a namespace and name, separated by a dot.
+The first argument to jqfactory is a string containing a namespace and name, separated by a period.

  - The namespace is mandatory, and it refers to the location on the global jQuery object where the widget instance properties will be stored.
-If the namespace does not exist, jqfactory will create it for you.
+If the namespace does not already exist, jqfactory will create it for you.

  - The second argument is an object that is used to set the plugin instance properties.